cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/engine.md

 }
 ```

+For more information on graceful shutdown see [documentation](https://www.cloudwego.io/docs/hertz/tutorials/basic-feature/graceful-shutdown/)

 ### Set Hook Function

 The corresponding hook functions will be triggered when Engine starts up and shuts down.